carolinafishes/Dornburg_Davin2024/README.md

 <i>/Dornburg_Davin2024/code/</i>

-contains R code to replicate analyses of the scored output as well as R code quantify trends in length
+contains R code to replicate analyses of the scored output as well as R code for quantifying trends in length

 <i>/Dornburg_Davin2024/PromptOutputs/</i>